kpacha/mesos-influxdb-collector/README.md

 $ docker pull kpacha/mesos-influxdb-collector:latest
 ```

+Alternatively, get the last released binary from the [releases](https://github.com/kpacha/mesos-influxdb-collector/releases) section.

-Alternatively, if you have Go installed:
+Finally, if you love the hard way and have Go installed:

 ```
 $ go get github.com/kpacha/mesos-influxdb-collector